Sustainable Development Goals

 Indicator 1.5.2 | Direct economic loss attributed to disasters in relation to global gross domestic product (GDP)

-Singapore is not prone to natural disasters, and data on direct economic loss attributed to fire incidents are not collected.
+Singapore is not prone to natural disasters, and hence data on direct economic loss attributed to natural disasters is nil or negligible.

 Indicator 1.5.3 | Number of countries that adopt and implement national disaster risk reduction strategies in line with the Sendai Framework for Disaster Risk Reduction 2015–2030